justirack/HospitalManagementAWS/README.md

 # HospitalManagementAWS

-This project will re-create the project found in my HospitalManagement repository, link HERE, but in aws.<br>
+This project will re-create the project found in my HospitalManagement repository, link <a href="https://github.com/justirack/HospitalManagement">HERE</a>, but in aws.<br>
 The project will use APIGateway to create the endpoints where requests will be sent, and will be backed by lambda functions.
 Data will be stored in dynamoDB multiple dynamoDB tables, with one for patients, doctors and appointments respectively.

 # Tentative Architecture